• Home

 Before running this notebook, you need to configure your environment by completing the following steps:

 Please run following command to add MNIST dataset into your Node.
-This command will deploy MNIST dataset in your default node whose config file is located in ${FEDBIOMED_DIR}/etc
+This command will deploy MNIST dataset in your default node in the directory where the command is executed.

 After you have successfully completed previous step, please run following command to start your node.